Linux Kernel: New Vulnerability! Vulnerability allows privilege escalation - Breaking Latest News

 Version history of this security alert

 This is the initial version of this IT security notice for Linux kernels.
-As updates are announced, this text will be updated.
+If updates are announced, this text will be updated.
 You can understand the changes made using the following version history.

 +++ Editorial note: This text was created with AI support based on current BSI data.
 We accept feedback and comments at zettel@news.de. +++